 Poll results differ depending on how questions are asked.
 This applies not only to believers, but also to descriptions of their beliefs.
 People’s stated beliefs about a divine role in creation vary depending on the number and types of choices they are given.

 People frequently lie when asked about religion, perhaps out of a desire to look good and perhaps out of denial.
 Surveys have shown that more people say they attend worship services than actually show up.

+In countries where certain faiths or ethnic groups are not recognized, reporting is bound to be skewed.
+Counting the number of Ahmadi Muslims in Pakistan, Baha’is in Iran, Christians in North Korea or Rohingya Muslims in Myanmar would be a difficult if not impossible task given government restrictions and social hostilities.

 Sophisticated advocacy groups promote their own polls, which support their own agendas.
 Beware of spin.